Chrisdes-99/WavezProject/README.md

    - Valgrind

 #### What will be the input/output of your project?
-- Input will consist of ratings (on a five star scale), reviews, comments, lists to listen to, likes and favorites. >* Output will consist of display of such reviews and ratings,  most liked/reviewed items.
+- Input will consist of ratings (on a five star scale) or reviews >* Output will consist of display of such reviews and ratings.

 #### What are the three design patterns you will be using.
 - Design Pattern 1: Strategy, a behavioral pattern, was chosen due to how we implement our functions.
 In this case, we can specify a